Food is our love language

 My family loves food.
 All of us.
 I think we secretly mistrust anyone who does not.
 We love to eat it, shop for it, prepare it, discuss it, and plan for future meals while still in the middle of one.

-Food is even our gift of choice.
+Food is even a gift of choice.
 As a teenager, I had the chance to visit Paris and returned home with a wheel of camembert and a small tin of foie gras for my father; he welcomed these gifts as if they were precious stones.

 After the glow and warmth of the Holiday table, the following days can seem rather dark and gloomy.
 The winter in Canada is long and cold.
 While most dietitians and nutritionists frown on “food as comfort”, I embrace it (which might explain the few extra pounds).